-If you back up Azure VMs that are currently running, at the Guest Processing step of the wizard, you can configure guest processing settings.
-These settings allow you to specify what actions Veeam Backup for Microsoft Azure will perform when communicating with the instance guest OS to create transactionally consistent backups.
+If you want to back up Azure VMs that are currently running, you can configure guest processing settings at the Guest Processing step of the wizard.
+These settings allow you to specify what actions Veeam Backup for Microsoft Azure will perform when communicating with the guest OSes.

 Particularly, you can specify the following guest processing settings:

 - Application-aware processing.
 For Windows-based Azure VMs running VSS-aware applications, you can enable application-aware processing to ensure that the applications will be able to recover successfully, without data loss.

 Application-aware processing is the Veeam technology based on Microsoft VSS.
 This option can be applied only to the Windows-based Azure VMs that support Microsoft VSS.
 For more information about Microsoft VSS, see Microsoft Docs.

 - Guest scripting.
 You can instruct Veeam Backup for Microsoft Azure to run custom scripts on the processed Azure VM before and after the backup operation.
 For example, Veeam Backup for Microsoft Azure can execute a pre-snapshot script on the VM to quiesce these applications.
 This will allow Veeam Backup for Microsoft Azure to create a transactionally consistent snapshot while no write operations occur on the virtual disks.
 After the snapshot is created, a post-snapshot script can start the applications again.